maxpascher/AdaptiX/README.md

 <aside>
 💡 Compilation errors may occur, caused by the bson header files.
 A fatal error can occur that the files cannot be found.
-This has been fixed in the branch whs-branch-twin-ros by moving the folder with the header files to a folder found by the Unreal Engine and specifying the path to the header files directly.
+This has been fixed in the branch  by moving the folder with the header files to a folder found by the Unreal Engine and specifying the path to the header files directly.

 </aside>